SLoh4137/umcp-tase/README.md

 For everywhere else, we have to use static queries which can't take parameters.
 We get the events through the hook [`useEvents.tsx`](/src/hooks/useEvents.tsx).
 More about hooks can be found [on the official React site](https://reactjs.org/docs/hooks-intro.html).
 The useEvents hook queries for all of the event markdown files and every image.
 Then, it filters based off any tags given and returns a combined node with the associated image.

 We can use the result from useEvents to display the data in various ways such as in a grid.
-If we wanted to get upcoming or previous events, we can add a filter to the useEvents hook which can do return us events that occur before or after a certain date.
+If we wanted to get upcoming or previous events, we can add a filter to the useEvents hook which can return us events that occur before or after a certain date.

 The [`EventPreview.tsx`](/src/components/Events/EventPreview.tsx) component displays a card with information about the event.
 If you click on the card, it brings us to the dedicated page for that event.